Skip to content

 Great Homework Help at Night

-Students – if you need help with Math or Science homework, please try the “Homework Hotline” at 1-877-ASK-ROSE.
-It’s a free service from Rose-Hulman Institute of Technology.
+It’s a FREE SERVICE from Rose-Hulman Institute of Technology.
 Our students in the past have found it very helpful, or try their website at www.askrose.org.
-They are open 7 PM – 10 PM, Sunday through Thursday evenings.
+They are open 5 PM – 10 PM (ET), Sunday through Thursday.

 Be Safe!